mark-me/etl_templates/README.md

 # ETL Templating

-This repository aims to implement descriptions of logical data models and descriptions of model lineage mappings to create procedures that generate data, filling those models.
+This repository aims to deploy implement descriptions of logical data models and use descriptions of model lineage mappings to create procedures that fill those models.

 Note: so far this only implements table DDL's.